 Timings of inspections

-Inspections can take place at any point after the end of 5 working school days in the autumn term.
+Inspections can take place at any point after the end of the first 5 working school days in the autumn term.
 For example, if pupils return to school on a Wednesday, inspection can take place as early as the following Wednesday.

 Schools judged ‘outstanding’